tidy-finance/website/README.md

 ```
 It is recommended to use Python 3.10.6.

-Then, open index.qmd -> hit Render button to render all pages (note: this also evaluates all code chunks!).
+Then, open index.qmd -> hit Render button to render all pages.
+Since we have turned-on auto freeze, we only evaluate code chunks if the code has changed.

 Or enter in terminal